jbaxx/pintor/README.md

 ## Quick start
 Start by creating a formatter object passing the foreground and background colors, and modifiers as parameters.
-Then apply the format to a string, which will be properly ANSI escaped to print the desired colors.
+Then apply the format to a string, which will be properly ANSI escaped to print using the desired colors and modifiers.

 ```go
 package main